neerajthegenius/qa-assignment/README.md

 # QA technical assignmnet
 ## [Guide](https://docs.google.com/document/d/1KppmHlCzpPFqxBvr4bvFL6nTdpzUxKJBM1c1VsallF0)

-About this task:
+## About this task:
 The test task involves managing the user CRUD operation.
 The codebase has been added to the Github repository.
 Quality Engineer candidates are to use this code and create the test automation scripts.

-Inputs
+## Inputs

--Rest API reference
+- Rest API reference
--QA Engineer can access the code from this URL  https://github.com/liquidity-digital-inc/UserManagement.git .
+- QA Engineer can access the code from this URL  https://github.com/liquidity-digital-inc/UserManagement.git .
 Create a new repository in your account and import this repository.
--QA Engineer can test the live application here:  https://peaceful-wildwood-93487.herokuapp.com/
+- QA Engineer can test the live application here:  https://peaceful-wildwood-93487.herokuapp.com/

-Test case
+## Test case

  	Create-Create a new user and save.
 		-If email is already in table then give a valid error message